alexnguyen02/alexnguyen02/README.md

 ### Hi, welcome to my Github 👋
-- 💻 I’m currently working as a software engineer at CouBon, a tech start-up founded by students at University of Toronto, focusing on developing the mobile application.
+- 💻 I’m currently working as a software engineer at CouBon - a tech start-up founded by students at University of Toronto - focusing on developing the mobile application.
   - To see the product, please download the app from this [link](https://apps.apple.com/us/app/coubon/id6446301424)
 - 🛠 I'm proficient in Python, Java, Dart, Flutter and Svelt
 - 🌱 I’m currently learning Web Development